natefrog808/NEXUS/README.md

 ## 🛠️ Architecture of the Abyss

-Reality Sandbox is a layered cybernetic beast, built to evolve:
+Reality Sandbox is a layered cybernetic beast, built to evolve with **React**, styled with **Tailwind CSS**, and powered by **Lucide React** icons:

 1. **Core Systems**
-   - `CollectiveGlitchSystem.js`: The glitch engine—detects, spawns, and evolves reality distortions.
+   - `CollectiveGlitchSystem.js`: The glitch engine—detects, spawns, and evolves reality distortions with Perlin noise-driven chaos.
-   - `ArgOS-Framework-Integration.js`: Placeholder for HESMS logic (simulated here, ready for real integration).
+   - `utils/math.js`: Vector2 and noise utilities to fuel glitch movement and clustering.

 2. **Interface Layer**
-   - `RealityGlitcher.jsx`: Your window into the glitchstorm—visualize, manipulate, dominate.
+   - `RealityGlitcher.jsx`: Your window into the glitchstorm—visualize, manipulate, dominate with canvas-powered visuals.
-   - `DreamWeaver.jsx`: A dream-diving rig—shape agent subconscious and harvest its fruits.
+   - `DreamWeaver.jsx`: A dream-diving rig—shape agent subconscious and harvest its fruits with dynamic symbol rendering.
-   - `SynchronicityDetector.jsx`: Tracks mind-sync events in a pulsing cyan web.
+   - `SynchronicityDetector.jsx`: Tracks mind-sync events in a pulsing cyan web, integrated into `RealitySandbox`.
-   - `MindMirror.jsx`: Reflects agent consciousness in a radial map of fractured traits.
+   - `MindMirror.jsx`: Reflects agent consciousness in a radial map, selectable from the agent overview.

 3. **Control Nexus**
-   - `RealitySandbox.jsx`: The master dashboard—spawn agents, shift realities, tweak the chaos.
+   - `RealitySandbox.jsx`: The master dashboard—spawn agents, shift realities, tweak global glitch intensity, and reset the chaos.

+4. **UI Components**
+   - `ui/tabs.jsx`: Lightweight, Tailwind-styled tabs from Radix UI, powering the sandbox’s navigation.

 ---